DIFFERENCES IN A BODY LIFT AND ABDOMINOPLASTY

 The best time to have a tummy tuck is after you are finished having your children, and your baseline body weight has returned to normal.

-The ideal preference is that you are physically healthy and at a stable weight.
+The ideal preference is that you are physically healthy and close to your target weight.

-A tummy tuck cannot correct your stretch marks because it might remove parts of the skin with stretch marks.
+A tummy tuck can correct your stretch marks because it might remove parts of the skin with stretch marks.
 However, this is not guaranteed.

 After tummy tuck surgery, particular dressings and bandages will be applied over the incisions, and you may need to wear a compression garment or elastic bandage to reduce swelling and support your abdominal muscles.